RavjotSandhu/pychain/README.md

 # pychain
-Making a simple blockchain using python, and following functionality to it.
+Making a simple blockchain using python, and add following functionality to it.
     1.List all blocks
     2.Create a new block with a content given by the user 3.List or add peers